GTDiablo/express-jwt-totp-auth/README.md

     docker-compose up database

-> If you already have a running mongodb server, then you can modify the `.env` file.
+> If you already have a running mongodb server, then you can modify the `.env` file accordingly.

 Start application: